francisojeah/0g-serving-broker/api/doc/0g-serving-usage-procedure.md

    2. 0G Storage

       We can refer to the [0G Storage Documentation](https://docs.0g.ai/0g-doc/docs/0g-storage) to access storage via the Command Line Interface [CLI](https://docs.0g.ai/0g-doc/run-a-node/storage-node-cli) or by using the [Go SDK](https://docs.0g.ai/0g-doc/docs/0g-storage/sdk).
-Simply change the node parameter in the command/SDK to the user agent's getData API route.
+Simply change the node parameter in the command/SDK to the user broker's getData API route.
 Here, we'll use the CLI approach as an example:

       Upload file